zyx-db/search-perf/readme.md

 ### Setup
  1. generate n random integers
  2. populate all structures
- 3. generate 10k queries
+ 3. generate 1 million queries

 ### Runs
  1. start with a dry run, not measured in benchmarks
  3. start timer
- 2. run the 10k queries
+ 2. run the 1 million queries
  4. end timer

 ### Interpretation